rhettdsouza13/DNN-And-HDFT/README.md

 # DNN-And-HDFT

-This is the code used to generate networks and train/test them using Tensorflow, preprocess and unpack data to record metrics, rank networks and plot interesting results.
+This is the code used to generate networks and train/test them using Tensorflow, preprocess and unpack data, recording metrics, ranking networks and plotting interesting results.

 The pre-print it available at: https://doi.org/10.1101/402610